wachtel1/tra.py/README.md

 type C to open the configuration editor

 ## it broke
-open the ~/.config/ and delete trapy.config file to reset the configuration
+open your home folder and delete trapy.config file to reset the configuration